ibm-cloud-docs/connected-trade-platform/white-paper.md

 An alternative connectivity pattern requires use of the VPN for VPC service to securely connect from your private network to the management VPC.
 VPN for VPC can be used as a static, route-based VPN or a policy-based VPN to set up an IPsec site-to-site tunnel between your VPC and your on-premises private network, or another VPC.
 When using VPN for VPC, you need to place the gateway in a subnet (shown in the lower left subnet in the diagram).

-**Bastion host:**
+##### Bastion host
+{: #bastion-host}

-Regardless of whether you are using Direct Link or VPN for VPC to connect to the management VPC, you need to ensure that all traffic is routed through a bastion host with session recording.
+Regardless of whether you are using Direct Link or VPN for VPC to connect to the management VPC, you need to help ensure that all traffic is routed through a bastion host with session recording.
 The bastion host solution is depicted in the two rightmost lower subnets in the diagram.

 #### Connectivity between VPCs
 {: #Deployment-architecture-vpc-connectivity}